canonical/lxd/doc/backup.md

 If any matching database entry for resources declared in `backup.yaml` is found during import, the command will refuse to restore the instance.
 This can be overridden by passing `--force`.

+NOTE: When dealing with mounts and the snap, you may need to either perform a full restart of the snap with `snap stop` and `snap start` or perform the mounts from within the snap environment using `nsenter --mount=/run/snapd/ns/lxd.mnt`.